-Transfer Scholarship - 12+ hours of transfer credit with 3.5 + college GPA.
+Transfer Scholarship - 12+ hours of transfer credit with college GPA of at least 3.75.
 Minimum award is \$14,000 per year.
 Students must maintain a 2.0 cumulative GPA for scholarship renewal.

-Transfer Scholarship - 12+ hours of transfer credit with 3.50-3.74 college GPA.
+Transfer Scholarship - 12+ hours of transfer credit with college GPA of at least 3.50.
 Minimum \$12,000 per year.
 Students must maintain a 2.0 cumulative GPA for scholarship renewal.

-Transfer Scholarship - 12+ hours of transfer credit with 3.00-3.49 college GPA.
+Transfer Scholarship - 12+ hours of transfer credit with college GPA of at least 3.00.
 Minimum \$11,500 per year.
 Students must maintain a 2.0 cumulative GPA for scholarship renewal.

-Transfer Scholarship - 12+ hours of transfer credit with 2.50-2.99 college GPA.
+Transfer Scholarship - 12+ hours of transfer credit with college GPA of at least 2.50.
 Minimum \$11,000 per year.
 Students must maintain a 2.0 cumulative GPA for scholarship renewal.

-Transfer Scholarship - 12+ hours of transfer credit with 2.50 or lower college GPA.
+Transfer Scholarship - 12+ hours of transfer credit with college GPA of at least 2.49 or lower.
 Minimum \$10,500 per year.
 Students must maintain a 2.0 cumulative GPA for scholarship renewal.